Ready to modernize your meal planning? Making homemade meals has genuinely never been easier with so many conveniences available.

 Pro tip: Create a command center.
 Clip your meal plan to the fridge or use a corkboard with large clips.
 Having a designated spot for your meal plan will help you get into a routine of planning ahead.

-Start with meals you already know your family loves but if you want to add something exciting to your menu for the week week, flip through my seasonal cookbooks to get recipe ideas.
+Start with meals you already know your family loves.
+If you want to add something exciting to your menu for the week, browse my 200+ easy dinner ideas to find recipes to try.

 Fill in each day of the week with the meals you want to make.
 You can add dinners only or include lunch and breakfast too.

-Pro Tip: Pick at least one day each week to rest and eat up leftovers!
+Pro Tip: Pick at least one day each week to rest and eat up leftovers or write in your plan when you plan to order out.

 Pencil in your meals so you can make changes.
 Or, as I mentioned, laminate your meal plan to wipe and make changes and also reuse it, week to week.

-My printable meal planner is FREE when you sign up for my emails.
-Sign up now if you haven't already!
+Get my meal planner FREE when you sign up for my emails.

 If you're choosing dinner recipes from my website or another website, look for the printer icon in the recipe card to print.
 My seasonal cookbook is designed to be printed, just print the recipe page(s) you plan to make.